photoprism/photoprism/README.md

 [contributors](https://github.com/photoprism/photoprism/graphs/contributors/) will get for free whatever we might have to charge for a geodata subscription later.

-Also please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project, it provides additional motivation to keep going.
+Also, please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project.
+It provides additional motivation to keep going.

 Ideas backed by a sponsor are marked with a golden [sponsor](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) label.
 Let us know if we mistakenly label an idea as [unfunded](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aunfunded).